 The result is comprehensive vision restoration that turns back the clock on how you see the world.

-Cataract surgery replaces your cloudy lens with a premium intraocular lens that restores clear vision at all distances.
+Cataract surgery replaces your cloudy lens with a specialty intraocular lens that restores clear vision at all distances.
 Advanced lens technology can also correct nearsightedness, farsightedness, and astigmatism while eliminating glasses dependence.

 You're ready to eliminate readers and bifocals